Computer Information Systems

 - Computer Graphics & Web Design - (18 credit hours) This program prepares students for positions that require enhanced knowledge of computer graphics, desktop publishing and web page design.
 Many of the courses in this certificate will also apply to the Associate of Applied Science degree in Computer Graphics and Web Design.

-- Systems Support and Security - (18 credit hours) This program provides students with the skills needed to function as technical and network support for an organization.
+- Cybersecurity and Network Support - (18 credit hours) This program provides students with the skills needed to function as technical and network support for an organization.
 General network troubleshooting and computer repair procedures will be covered, along with basic security protocols.

 - Professional Applications - (18 credit hours) This program provides students with a working knowledge of a variety of software programs used in business today.
 Many of the courses will apply to the Associate of Applied Science in Business Administration or Computer Information Systems.